TwoFistedJustice/Better-Multi-Booting-with-BTRFS-and-Linux/readme.md

 sudo ln --symbolic  filename linkname
 ```

-We will make links to the newest kernel files for booting and the second newest as fallback because sometimes even Linux breaks..
+We will make links to the newest kernel files for booting and the second newest as fallback because sometimes even Linux breaks.

 ```shell
 sudo ln -s kernel-you-want-as-default vmlinuz